acapozucca/devops/pipeline/s2-automate-build/README.md

 ## Configure Docker

-The objective of this step is to be able to use the CLI with the current user ($YOUR_USERNAME = vagrant), as the basic docker daemon and docker CLI have been already installed on the VM upon starting (via provisioning).
+The objective of this step is to be able to use the CLI with the current user ($YOUR_USERNAME = vagrant).<br>
+Notice that the basic docker daemon and docker CLI have been already installed on the VM upon starting (via provisioning).

 1- Add a user to the docker group ot be able to access the docker CLI